 ⏱ 30 calendar days from the chargeback date for Visa transactions

 So there you have it!
-Hopefully you won't actually have to make a chargeback but if you do, you've got all the information you need to make the process as smooth as possible.
+If you still can’t remember making the transaction or you weren’t able to solve the problem with the merchant please fill out our in-app chargeback form now that you've got all the information you need to make the process as smooth as possible.